AntVith/AntVith/README.md

 * Striverr :computer: -- a freelance tech and software engineering web application modeled off of Fiverr with features in services, bookings, and reviews
 * SoundStream :headphones: -- a music sharing app designed after SoundCloud with full music upload functionality to AWS, WaveSurfer technology for music play, and comment and like capabilities

-I'm also currently progressing my skills and knowledge in Python, JavaScript, SQL, HTML, CSS, React, Redux, Flask, Express, and more!
+I'm also currently buulding with several different languages and frameworks